kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 ## Application

 An Application represents an external solution connected to Kyma.
-It handles the integration with other components, such as the Service Catalog or Eventing.
+It handles the integration with other components, such as Eventing.
 Using the components of Application Connector, the Application creates a coherent identity for a connected external solution and ensures its separation.
 All Applications are instances of the Application custom resource, which also stores all of the relevant metadata.